Registration for ALDEA’s Spring 2021 Tour is now open!

 Travel Documents: A current U.S. passport is required.
 No visa is required for Guatemala visits of less than 90 days.

-Climate: March weather in the Guatemalan Highlands is sunny, rain is unusual, daytime temperatures in 70s F, nights in the 50s.
+Climate: February/March weather in the Guatemalan Highlands is sunny, rain is unusual, daytime temperatures in 70s F, nights in the 50s.

 Brief Day-by-Day Itinerary:

-Thursday, March 12: AM boat ride to Panajachel for brief visit.
-Refresh with smoothies, then travel by bus to visit another rural ALDEA village—participate with villagers in typical daily activities.
+Thursday, March 4: AM boat ride to Panajachel for brief visit.
+Travel by bus to visit another rural ALDEA village—participate with villagers in typical daily activities.
 Return to Antigua in time for dinner.